 The Fruit Share is conventionally grown fruit from neighboring farms.
 Only fruit that is available locally and seasonally, most grown following IPM methods.
-Some of the berries are no-spray or organic depending on the crop.
+Most of the berries are no-spray or organic depending on the crop.
 The Farmers who grow our fruit are: Fix Brothers Farm, Greig Farm and Klein Kill Orchards

 When does the fruit share start?